TylorS/typed/apps/website/content/guides/fx-time-and-rate.md

 `timeout` completes normally after the chosen silence. `timeoutTo` instead interrupts the source and begins a fallback.
 Neither proves a server disconnected; each models the application threshold.

-## <span id="give-each-drag-its-own-movement-window">Optional recipe: drag windows</span>

-A drag needs a scoped event adapter, a matching stop signal, and a rate policy for derived positions.
-Those browser details are intentionally outside this timing lesson.
-Use [dynamic producers](/explore/fx-dynamic-producers) for adapters and [higher-order work](/explore/fx-higher-order-and-concurrency) when every start opens a replacement window.
+<span id="give-each-drag-its-own-movement-window"></span>

+For clock policies applied to browser events, [dynamic producers](/explore/fx-dynamic-producers) covers event registration and cleanup.

 Continue with [errors and recovery](/explore/fx-errors-and-recovery) when a timed request fails or retries; [services and lifetime](/explore/fx-services-and-lifetime) attaches these clocks to a